Call for Papers

 • Use of large language models and prompting to infer action-relevant knowledge

-• Natural language processing applied to common sense and task knowledge extraction from unstructured source
+• Natural language processing applied to common sense knowledge extraction from unstructured sources

-Contact: All questions about submissions should be emailed to Philipp Cimiano at cimiano@cit-ec.uni-bielefeld.de
+All questions about submissions should be emailed to Jan-Philipp Töberg at jtoeberg (at) techfak (dot) uni-bielefeld (dot) de